-Andrew Oswinkle has recently finished his Masters in Classical Guitar Performance and Pedagogy at Peabody and is a teacher and regular performer in the Baltimore/DC area.
+Since graduating, Andrew has become an enthusiastic teacher and regular performer in the Baltimore/DC area.
 Andrew’s involvement with a broad variety of ensembles throughout his life, as well as his deep curiosity in a multiplicity of genres, has resulted in a varied repertoire of all different styles of music.
-His technique and understanding of music itself, has been deepened through his study with Julian Gray and his technique has been pushed further by many master class experiences with many renown guitarists.
-He continues to develop his skills a guitarist and as an artist through continued study with prominent guitarists and attending festivals and competitions.
+His technique and understanding of music, have been deepened through his study with Julian Gray and his technique has been pushed further by many master class experiences with many renowned guitarists such as Manuel Barrueco, William Kanengeiser, and David Russell.
+He continues to develop his skills as a guitarist and artist through continued study with prominent guitarists and attending festivals and competitions.
 Andrew is also dedicated to advocacy for the classical guitar by, not only bringing his music to formal concert stages, but also by bringing high-quality music into his local community by playing for local events, schools, and non-traditional venues.